 Images are incredibly powerful when it comes to increasing conversions.
 You can use Amazon A/B testing tools to test different image versions and find out which has a higher conversion rate.

 Amazon’s sponsored ads can also be a great conversion tool.
-While Google does not change their rankings based on ad spend and conversions, Amazon’s algorithm may boost items in organic searches that do well when they are sponsored.
+While Google does not change its rankings based on ad spend and conversions, Amazon’s algorithm may boost items in organic searches that do well when they are sponsored.

 Directing external traffic from social media, email campaigns, and other sources may lead to an increase in conversion rates on your Amazon products.